Marco Kreuzpaintner: Career

-This was followed in 2004 with the drama Sommersturm (Summer Storm), which, according to Kreuzpaintner, resembles his own coming out as a young homosexual.
-Summer Storm won The German Film Award (Germany’s version of the Oscar) for Best Young Director and earned him a nomination for Best Director and Best Screenplay.
-The movie’s lead was also nominated for Best Actor.
+This was followed in 2004 with the drama Summer Storm, which, according to Kreuzpaintner, resembles his own coming out as a young gay man.
+Summer Storm won the German Film Award for Best Young Director and earned him a nomination for Best Director and Best Screenplay.
+The film's lead was also nominated for Best Actor.
 Distributed by Warner Bros., the film was an official selection at over 50 film festivals worldwide, including Toronto, Berlin, London, and Palm Springs.